nickreznichuk/ai_chat/README.md

 - **Delete Chats**: Hover over a chat and click the delete icon
 - **Auto-save**: Messages are automatically saved to the database

+### Voice Input Features
+- **🎤 Start Recording**: Click the microphone button to start recording
+- **⏱️ Recording Duration**: See how long you've been recording
+- **🔄 Auto-stop**: Recording automatically stops after 30 seconds
+- **🎵 Audio Processing**: WebM audio is converted to WAV for better compatibility
+- **📝 Automatic Transcription**: Speech is converted to text using Whisper.cpp
+- **🚀 Auto-send**: Transcribed text is automatically sent as a message
+- **✨ Beautiful Animations**: Visual feedback during recording and processing

 ### Chat Features
 - **Real-time Messaging**: Messages appear instantly
 - **Auto-scroll**: Automatically scrolls to latest messages
+- **Voice Input**: Full voice-to-text functionality with automatic sending
 - **Message History**: All conversations are preserved
 - **Responsive Design**: Works on all device sizes
+- **Loading States**: Skeleton loaders and spinners for better UX

 ## 🔧 Configuration